 Yardbird, G/F, 154–158 Wing Lok Street, Sheung Wan | (+852) 2547 9273

 Another unlikely place to find a katsu sando is at Okra.
 Innovative Japanese fusion cuisine is the best way to describe what chef Max Levy is dishing up at this slopeside tavern, and whatever magic they’ve managed to brew up in the kitchens is a clear winner, as everything on the menu here is utterly delectable.
-Their El Pollo Loco Fried Chicken Samich ($148) is a crowd-pleaser—they plate a whole marinated chicken thigh and leg on an Okinawan purple sweet potato bun with fresh cabbage and slather it in what they call a “crystal sauce.”
+Their El Pollo Loco Fried Chicken Samich ($148) is a crowd-pleaser—they plate a whole marinated chicken thigh and leg on an Okinawan purple sweet potato bun with fresh cabbage and slather it in Louisiana-style Crystal Hot Sauce.

 Okra, G/F, 110 Queen’s Road West, Sai Ying Pun | (+852) 2806 1038

 As the newest addition to the sando scene, Wagyu Ya takes our breath away with some of the best next-level Wagyu katsu sandos in Hong Kong.
 Their signature “HLJ” A5 Wagyu sando ($388) is served with a thick slice of juicy and marbled Wagyu beef, but the real eye-catcher is the 2.0 “HLJ” A5 Wagyu sando ($190), which comes in a smaller portion but is topped off with generous slabs of sea urchin on top.
 Bathed in illuminating pink neon, the chic and contemporary interiors serve as the perfect backdrop for your Wagyu affair.
 Why argue when you can have Wagyu?

 Wagyu Ya, G/F, 29A Cameron Road, Tsim Sha Tsui | (+852) 2982 2522